bquast/LaTeX-Journal/README.md

 # LaTeX-Journal
-A test repository of a
+A test repository of a Journal compiled from several LaTeX articles.